-SLU SON students can be members of various University committees, such as, Academic Affairs Committee, University

-Planning Committee, University Curriculum Committee, Campus Grounds and Beautification Committee, and the Safety Committee.
+SLU SON students can be members of various University committees, such as, Academic Affairs Committee, University Planning Committee, University Curriculum Committee, Campus Grounds and Beautification Committee, and the Safety Committee.
 Information is available from the Student Government Association or the SLU Faculty Senate.
 The SLU SON commends and supports students for participation in University committees.

-The SLU SON is located in Kinesiology and Health Studies Annex Building (KHSA) on the SLU campus.
+The SLU SON is located in the Kinesiology and Health Studies Annex Building (KHSA) on the SLU campus.
 The Hammond Campus houses offices for the Dean, Department Head, and the Director of the Graduate Nursing Program.
 An office directory is located in the main foyer of KHSA.
 Office: 985-549-2156

 Students may see faculty during posted office hours.
-A map of the campus is provided in the general catalogue as well as information regarding housing, meal plans, and student parking.
+A map of the campus is provided in the general catalog as well as information regarding housing, meal plans, and student parking.

-The BRC is located at 4849 Essen Lane and houses offices for the Department Head, the Director of the Graduate Nursing Program, and a Baton Rouge Center Coordinator as well.
+The BRC is located at 4849 Essen Lane and houses offices for the Department Head, the Assistant Director, and ICMSN Coordinator.
 An office directory is located on the second floor just outside the elevators.
 BRC Office: 225-765-2324